-The stones of The Tower are imported from the granite mines in Oklahoma Territory, and are pieced together so that there are no seams.
+The stones of The Tower are imported from the granite mines in Oklahoma Territory, and are pieced together so there are no seams.
 This is another mystery of The Tower.
 Some say sorcery, some say undead built the tower by night.

 But enough of idle speculation and on to more idle speculation.
 The Broken Flute is full and the masters are beginning to speak.

 Several snorts fly from the crowd and the harpers play notes of derision.
-William the Blind, though he can see physically, is named for his overlooking the obvious, the fact that he is not taken seriously.
-He is a sight that encourages ridicule.
-His frame is large enough to put great strains on whatever couch or chair he happens to be lounging on at that moment.
+William the Blind, though he can see physically, is named for his overlooking the obvious, the fact he is not taken seriously.
+He is a sight encouraging ridicule.
+His frame is large enough to put great strains on whatever couch or chair he happens to be lounging on at the moment.
 His white beard droops, weighted down with bits of food and foam of ale.
 His eyes are wide and has the frantic look of a religious zealot, which can be true.
 He is known to be a follower of Mister Crowley and his ways.